lshannon/cf-flyway-db/README.md

 ### HSQL

 With HSQL, again SQL support was lacking.
 I like to use the Serial type for my Domain objects.
 It seems to work great with Postgres Sequences, which the flyway script can generate.
+I don't want to have to change my SQL approach for my production environment to work with an embedded test DB.
+Hsql is out.

 ```shell